juhis/PCA/README.md

 ## Input data format

 All commands use one or more input matrices.
 These should be tab-delimited text files.
 They can be plain text or gzipped.
 The first row in a data file, as well as the first column on each row, should contain headers.
-The input matrices are assumed to be ok: No missing values, no strings, all rows of the same length.
+The input matrices are assumed to be ok: No missing values, no unparseable values, all rows of the same length.

-Centering and scaling are performed for each row.
-Covariance and correlation are calculated for each pair of rows.
-If the other orientation is desired, data can be transposed first and then transposed back.

 ## Output data format